To start with, numerals are those symbols that represent a number. Numerals also include words.

 Following are some guidelines on writing numbers in sentences that are universally accepted.

 In this case, when you are writing numbers that are next to each other, write words for one of them and a numeral for the other.
 This makes reading a lot easier.
 Here is an example:

 “We used 62 eleven-inch pencils”

 When you use a number at the starting of a sentence, most guidelines suggest writing them in words.
-In case where the number is exceptionally long and you write them in words, then you should put the sentence in another way so that the numbers don’t come in the beginning of the sentence.
-For example the following sentence would be very difficult to understand, if it was written in numbers.
+In the case where the number is exceptionally long and you write them in words, then you should put the sentence in another way so that the numbers don’t come at the beginning of the sentence.
+For example, the following sentence would be very difficult to understand, if it was written in numbers.

 The conference was attended by 30,965 people.

 The rules related to writing numbers in dialogues are very clear-cut.
-While writing a dialogue, for instance when mentioning someone in a article or writing dialogues in a creative writing; you need to spell out the numbers.
+While writing dialogue, for instance when mentioning someone in an article or writing dialogues in creative writing; you need to spell out the numbers.

 This is not all about writing numbers in sentences.
 There are a wide variety of rules and exceptions to it.
 A study guide would be preferable to cover all the grounds of writing numbers in sentences.